Dalton Trumbo's Johnny Got His Gun the movie

-The Hollywood Reporter: "Ben McKenzie gives a tour-de-force performance in this one-man show, a challenging adaptation of an anti-war classic…[Director Rowan] Joseph has cast it perfectly…McKenzie has the perfect boy-next-door looks as well as the physical intensity and ardent naturalism to hold your interest…Joseph’s camerawork is fluid and sensitive, commendably staying well out of the way of his actor, as he emotes a sadly timeless tale particularly germane to this election year…" [more]
+The Hollywood Reporter: “Ben McKenzie gives a tour-de-force performance in this one-man show, a challenging adaptation of an anti-war classic…[Director Rowan] Joseph has cast it perfectly…McKenzie has the perfect boy-next-door looks as well as the physical intensity and ardent naturalism to hold your interest…Joseph’s camerawork is fluid and sensitive, commendably staying well out of the way of his actor…” [more]

 The Daily Texan: "BEN MCKENZIE STARS IN POWERFUL DRAMA - Ben McKenzie should no longer be remembered as 'that cute blonde guy from THE OC.'
 Instead, people should think of him as the actor who gives a stunning performance as a disabled war veteran in JOHNNY GOT HIS GUN…" [more]